rocket-pool/RPIPs/tokenomics-explainers/002-rework-intro.md

 ## Items addressing other issues

 With the rework, smaller ETH bonds will be possible.
-This **dramatically increases capital efficiency.** Arguably, this is the most important single item because while other items in the rework impact how revenue is distributed; this change increases how much revenue each unit of capital can generate.
+This **dramatically increases capital efficiency.** Arguably, this is the most important single item in the rework; while other changes impact how revenue is distributed, this change increases how much revenue each unit of capital can generate.

-Consider validators receiving a 3.5% commission on borrowed ETH with various bonds[^1]:
+Consider ETH-only validators receiving a 3.5% commission on borrowed ETH with various bonds[^1]:
 * 8 ETH bond: **10.5% boost** compared to solo staking rewards.
 * 4 ETH bond: **24.5% boost** compared to solo staking rewards.
 * 1.5 ETH bond: **71.2% boost** compared to solo staking rewards.